07 Nov How to Encourage Reading for Pleasure Amongst Primary School Children

 We humans often carry our childhood interests with us into adulthood.
 Teaching primary school students to draw pleasure from the pages of a storybook will introduce them to a hobby that could soon become a lifelong passion.
 But why should children choose reading as a hobby?
 Well, reading during your spare time (no matter what age you may be) offers so many intellectual benefits.
 It broadens your vocabulary, increases your scope for creativity and expands your understanding of anything and everything that there is to know about the world.
 Books create smart minds, and smart minds go on to achieve amazing things.

 Setting up a book club is exactly the kind of encouragement that children need to get them reading for fun of their own accord.
-Ofsted do enforce a reading for pleasure policy, but this is often seen as an extension of the curriculum.
 We want kids to see reading as a fun activity that they can enjoy during their free time – not just another part of the long (and compulsory) school day!
 Our primary school book clubs consist of Book Clubbers from Years 4-6 and Sixth Form Book Club Leaders.
 The Sixth Formers act as mentors to the Book Clubbers, getting them involved in gripping debates and discussions about books that they’re bound to love.
 The younger students look up to their mentors as role models; they are inspired and heavily influenced by them.
 This means that the Book Clubbers learn one crucial lesson from their mentors: that reading for fun is cool!

 Primary school students are at a stage in their lives where they need constant support and guidance.
 It’s largely up to their parents to direct them down the right path and set them on track for a bright future.
 This means that we need to get the parents involved where reading for pleasure is concerned; if parents are kept in the loop then reading at home will definitely become a regular thing.
 We’re talking letters home, flyers, emails, however you want to spread the word!
 Tell them all about the positive effects that reading as a hobby can have on a child’s mind.
 Persuade them to get into the habit of reading a bedtime story to their little one every night.
 Recommend books – and make them readily available if possible!